The Dismal State of Retirement in 2020: How to Turn Lemons into Lemonade

 How to Make Retirement Lemonade Out of Retirement Lemons

-Here are some ideas for making retirement lemonade out of retirement lemons:
+The picture looks bleak, but as Franklin Roosevelt once famously said, “the only thing to fear is fear itself.”
+Here are some ideas for making retirement lemonade out of retirement lemons.

 “Home equity is an important source of wealth for middle income households, accounting for more than one-third of total net worth for the second, third, and fourth quintiles of the net worth distribution,” the report states.
 “However, housing wealth is not a liquid asset, and homeowners rarely access home equity during retirement through financial products such as reverse mortgages or home equity lines of credit.”